NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     if only one image is present.

 --float-cameras
     Float the camera pose for each image except the first one.
+It is suggested that this option be avoided and bundle adjustment be used instead.

 --float-all-cameras
     Float the camera pose for each image, including the first one.
 Experimental.
+It is suggested to avoid this option.

 --model-shadows
     Model the fact that some points on the DEM are in the shadow